-Note.
-The IRS can't issue refunds before mid-February for returns that claimed the EIC or the additional child tax credit (ACTC).
+The IRS can't issue refunds before mid-February for returns that claimed CAUTION the EIC or the additional child tax credit (ACTC).
 This applies to the entire refund, not just the portion associated with these credits.

 Making a tax payment.
+Payments of U.S. tax must be remitted to the IRS in U.S. dollars.
+Digital Assets are not accepted.
 Go to IRS.gov/ Payments for information on how to make a payment using any of the following options.

-- IRS Direct Pay: Pay your individual tax bill or estimated tax payment directly from your checking or savings account at no cost to you. - Debit or Credit Card: Choose an approved payment processor to pay online or by phone. - Electronic Funds Withdrawal: Schedule a payment when filing your federal taxes using tax return preparation software or through a tax professional.
+- IRS Direct Pay: Pay your individual tax bill or estimated tax payment directly from your checking or savings account at no cost to you. - Debit, Credit Card, or Digital Wallet: Choose an approved payment processor to pay online or by phone. - Electronic Funds Withdrawal: Schedule a payment when filing your federal taxes using tax return preparation software or through a tax professional.

 - Electronic Federal Tax Payment System: Best option for businesses.
-Enrollment is required. - Check or Money Order.
-Mail your payment to the address listed on the notice or instructions. - Cash: You may be able to pay your taxes with cash at a participating retail store. - Same-Day Wire: You may be able to do same-day wire from your financial institution.
+Enrollment is required. - Check or Money Order: Mail your payment to the address listed on the notice or instructions - Cash: You may be able to pay your taxes with cash at a participating retail store. - Same-Day Wire: You may be able to do same-day wire from your financial institution.
 Contact your financial institution for availability, cost, and time frames.